-The progressive development of a range key Graduate Attributes is another feature of the course as exemplified in teamwork and development of Future Skills are effectively at Level 6 in EG6026 Apply, where students able to plan their personal development through learning journey, critically evaluate their own personal development through reflection and to set goals and take action relating to their development.
+The progressive development of a range key Graduate Attributes is another feature of the course as exemplified in teamwork and development of Future Skills are effectively scaffold from Level 4 to 6 in (CE4021 Navigate, EG5016 Explore and EG6026 Apply), where students able to plan their personal development through learning journey, critically evaluate their own personal development through reflection and to set goals and take action relating to their development.

-To complement the development of Graduate Attributes and Future Skills within the curriculum, Personal tutors will encourage students to engage in a range of extracurricular activities such as student representation, part-time work, sports and recreation, society membership, volunteering; student ambassadorship, leadership and mentoring; cultural and creative activities; academic and professional collaboration; placement activity; enterprise activity; Careers and Employability events and opportunities organised by ECET.
+To complement the development of Graduate Attributes and Future Skills within the curriculum, Personal tutors will encourage students to engage in a range of extra-curricular activities such as student representation, part-time work, sports and recreation, society membership, volunteering; student ambassadorship, leadership and mentoring; cultural and creative activities; academic and professional collaboration; placement activity; enterprise activity; Careers and Employability events and opportunities.
+Activity in these areas is recognised by the university's Kingston Award Scheme.
+Careers and Employability Service offers a range of events, including Careers Uncovered fairs, which include employers coming to campus to promote internship, placement and graduate opportunities, Spotlight on engineering networking activities where employers and alumni are invited on campus to talk about career pathways.